21 best bedroom paint colors for a restful and serene decor

 Choosing bedroom paint colors is as much down to personal preference as it is about picking a shade that is both stylish and timeless.
-What is most important when selecting a color for this personal retreat is that the space feels calming and the shade will encourage rest and sleep.
+It is also important that the space feels calming, decorated in a shade that encourages rest and sleep.

 Our bedrooms are our sanctuaries, a place to retreat at the end of a busy day and begin a new one afresh.
 It’s probably the most personal space in the house, so it needs to strike a balance of showcasing personality while also feeling restful – for which the right paint color is key.

-From classic neutrals for creating a peaceful atmosphere, to bolder hues of blue, green, and pink to add more character, the colors recommended for decorating bedrooms by our team of experts all offer an unfailing foundation for your decorating scheme with an acknowledging nod to the most recent interior paint color trends.
+From classic neutrals for creating a peaceful atmosphere to comforting hues of brown, green and blue to add more character, the colors recommended for decorating bedrooms by our team of experts all offer an unfailing foundation for your decorating scheme with an acknowledging nod to the most recent interior paint color trends as well as the current bedroom trends of 2023.

 1. Timeless neutrals

-Creamy barely-there shades have been with us for years and have always been popular living room paint colors as well as bedroom shades.
+Creamy barely-there shades of the best white paint have been with us for years and have always been popular living room paint colors as well as bedroom shades.

 Neutrals have enjoyed a huge resurgence in recent years when we've craved somewhere quiet and soothing to rest and as trends like Japandi bedroom ideas have gained popularity.
 Neutrals are sometimes seen as a ‘safe’ choice but there is so much you can do with neutrals given the many different shades to choose from.